 But even at that, our magnificent brains are no more than half the story.

-But whatever animated it, putting it together as a thriving organism, is gone.
+But whatever animated it, yoking it together as a living organism, is gone.

 We can save the endlessly interesting question of why for another time.
-What we’re concerned with is, what happens?
+What concerns us is, what happens?

 It Was Physical, Wasn’t It?

-There’s more, but you haven’t seen, smelled, touched or tasted any of them because they are not physical.
-They’re unquestionably present in our lives.
+There’s a lot more you can add to the list, but you haven’t seen, smelled, touched or tasted any of them because they are not physical.
+But they’re present in our lives.
 They affect us constantly.

 We get too hung up on physical awareness.
 We think it’s us.
 Logic and reason can explain everything… but that’s as based on faith as any religion.